For athletes, enough sleep is important. About one quarter of the population suffers with sleep problems. What facts should athletes know?

 For competitive athletes, sleeping problems can be a sign of overtraining.
 But the mental factor can also play a role when athletes do not sleep at night.
 A survey by the Federal Office of Sports revealed that one in three Swiss athletes suffered from insomnia or sleep through problems at the 2014 Olympic Games in Sochi.

 … and vice versa

-Sufficient sleep is an important factor for athletic top performances, and vice versa chronic lack of sleep is “a performance killer” according to the Federal Statistical Office.
+Sufficient sleep is an important factor for athletic top performances.
+The opposite is also true.
+Chronic lack of sleep is “a performance killer” according to the Federal Statistical Office.
 More than half of the people who have difficulties sleeping have a low energy and vitality level.
-Also the injury susceptibility is clearly increased when training sleep deprived.
+Sleep derivation also increases an athletes injury risk.

 According to Katharina Stingelin, individual nights with little or poor sleep have little effect on athletic performance (e.g. nervousness before a competition).
 However, athletes who have troubles sleeping for a long time find it difficult to train.
 “In most cases, affected individuals are so lethargic that they cannot even think about training.”